alayshia/node-otlp-example/README.md

 ### 4. Exploring Your Data

 You’ve now sent data from this application.
-Continue the quickstart by `exploring your data` section of the application.
+Continue the quickstart by `exploring your data` section of the quickstart guide.